Apple just launched its first custom processor for computers. The M1 chip

 Qualcomm has plenty of time to increase the clock speeds and even raise

 the thermal load if need be.
-Even if it’s not able to match the M1 this
+Even if its not able to match the M1 this

 year, the new 8cx might deliver an even speedier Windows 10 experience